Gluten-Free Vegan Zucchini Fritters

 - Swap the zucchini for yellow squash or another summer squash variety.

-Yes, these vegan zucchini fritters can be frozen for up to 3 months.
+- Freezer: The fritters can also be frozen for up to 3 months.
 Place them in an airtight container or freezer bag; if you need to stack them, place parchment paper between the layers.
-Let them thaw in the refrigerator overnight, then reheat according to the directions above.
+Let them thaw in the refrigerator overnight before reheating.

 Enjoy friends!
-If you make this gluten-free vegan zucchini fritter recipe, please snap a photo and tag #jessicainthekitchen on Instagram!
+If you make this zucchini fritters recipe, please snap a photo and tag #jessicainthekitchen on Instagram!
 We’d also love it if you would leave a comment below, and give the recipe a rating!
 Thanks so much!

 Gluten-Free Vegan Zucchini Fritters